bbauska/JS-InterviewQuestions-JS/README.md

 <h3>143: How will you determine whether the browser has cookies enabled?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The browser status can be determined using cookieEnabled function of navigator object.
+<p>The browser status can be determined using cookieEnabled
+function of navigator object.
 If cookies are enabled returns true, else false.</p>

 <h4>Example:</h4>
 <pre>If(navigator.cookieEnabled)
 document.write(“Enabled”);